 Tip #3: Rework what you have instead of always starting something new.

+In 2011 I completely re-branded my business.
+I no longer focus on the WAHM community as my target market.
+With my son grown and out of the house, I redefined myself and my audience to focus on entrepreneurs in a wider community.
 This brought with it a fantastic opportunity to clean house.
 Everything I had created specifically for a WAHM's needs I sold.
-Everything I had that could be edited and redirected to speak to solopreneurs, I have been digging in to update and relaunch.
+Everything I had that could be edited and redirected to speak to a wider audience, I dug in to update and relaunch.

 My final advice…